Study Underway of Flood Protection Benefits and Assessments - Check Here for Updates

-The flood protection system was the first of its kind.
-The system includes five dry dams.
-They are called dry because the dams are used only to store floodwaters after heavy rainfall.
+The dams are called 'dry' because they only store floodwaters after heavy rainfall.
 The remainder of the time, the storage land upstream of each dam – 35,650 acres – is used predominantly for parkland and farmland.

 The levees and improved river channels in the 11 cities along the river work together with the dams to protect downstream cities from floodwaters.
 The levees and channels are designed to carry the flows released by the dams, keeping floodwaters out of the cities.